How to apply to uni after a gap year

 So, your gap year is coming to an end and you're now feeling ready to apply to university, only to realise you've missed the UCAS deadline!

-The application deadline for 2023 entry is 25 January 2023.
-If you've missed this deadline, or you'd like more information, read our guide on when to apply to university.
+The application deadline for 2024 entry was 31 January 2024.
+If you missed this deadline, or you'd like more information, read our guide on when to apply to university.

-If you have missed the UCAS application deadlines, then Clearing may be for you.
+If you have missed the UCAS application deadline, then Clearing may be for you.

 Do universities accept gap years?